EXCLUSIVE-Sudan premier ready for Israel ties if parliament approves -sources

 Khartoum’s caution reflects concerns that such a major foreign policy move at a time of deep economic crisis could upset the delicate balance between military and civilian factions, and even put the government at risk, two senior Sudanese government sources said.

-But an agreement between Sudan and Israel may have edged closer on Monday when U.S. President Donald Trump signalled that Washington would remove Khartoum from its list of state sponsors of terrorism, hindering Sudan's ability to get debt relief.
+But an agreement between Sudan and Israel may have edged closer on Monday when U.S. President Donald Trump signalled that Washington would remove Khartoum from its list of state sponsors of terrorism, a designation which has hindered Sudan's ability to get debt relief.

+U.S. Secretary of State Mike Pompeo in a phone call with Hamdok on Thursday "applauded his efforts to date to improve Sudan’s relationship with Israel and expressed hope that they would continue," the U.S. State Department said in a statement.

-(Reporting by Khalid Abdelaziz Writing by Nadine Awadalla and Ulf Laessing, Editing by William Maclean)
+(Reporting by Khalid Abdelaziz Additional reporting by Matt Spetalnick Writing by Nadine Awadalla and Ulf Laessing, Editing by William Maclean and Andrew Heavens)

 ((Ulf.Laessing@thomsonreuters.com; Reuters Messaging: follow me on twitter @ulflaessing))